These two chapters tie up the last bit of detail concerning the tabernacle and the priests.

 We can also see Jesus in the atonement price paid for each member of the Israelite congregation.
 This time, if we took a census of everyone in the world who needed their sins paid for it would total the earth’s entire population.

-But, for those of us who have Jesus as our high priest, Revelation 21:6 tells us that we can come to Christ without price.
+But, for those of us who have Jesus as our high priest, Revelation 21:6 tells us that we can come to Christ without the price.
 Jesus’ work isn’t started, supported, or sustained by our contributions.
 He pays it all and gives it freely to us out of his grace.

-Jesus also fulfills the bronze washing basic.
+Jesus also fulfills the bronze washing basin.
 He is the living water in which we wash and are made white as snow.
 We don’t wash ourselves and then come and make a sacrifice at the altar.
 He puts himself on the altar and meets us at the basin to cleanse us.

 Jesus is also like the tabernacle’s perfume.
 1 Corinthians tells us that we are God’s temple.
 Like the anointing oil, the Holy Spirit enters the people of God, making each part of us holy.